Rarst/release-belt/README.md

 Composer infrastructure is awesome, but it expects vendors that are willing to play nice with it.

-Release Belt is a solution for unwilling vendors and it was faster and easier to build a prototype from scratch.
+Release Belt is a solution for unwilling vendors and it was faster and easier to build a dedicated solution from scratch.

 ### Why not artifacts?